Green Mountain Club

 • MM slash DD slash YYYY

-• This is the round trip time to and from the trailhead and the time you spent hiking to or from your section of trail.
+• Per Person.
+This is the round trip time to and from the trailhead and the time you spent hiking to or from your section of trail.
 This is not all cumulative time spent hiking.
 Any time hiking on your adopted section of trail is counted as Field Hours.
 Please round to the nearest quarter.
 2hours 15minutes is equal to 2.25 hours, 2hours 30 minutes is equal to 2.5 hours, etc..

 • Trails:

-• Select where your trail is located, and a drop down will appear.
+• Select where your trail is located, and a DROP DOWN WILL APPEAR.
 Within the dropdown, the trail segments are organized from south to north.
 Scroll to find your assigned portion of trail and select it, then continue to fill out your report.
 Side trails are listed below in two categories: if your trail is geographically located between Mass Border and Maine Junction; or between Maine Junction and Canadian Border.

 LT = Long Trail, AT = Appalachian Trail, Maine Junction = where LT/AT divide.